boristsr/gdcorner-website/_posts/jenkins-home-lab/2020-02-21-JenkinsHomeLab-P4-LinuxDockerAgents.md

 ## Next Steps

-Once you have a base docker image you are happy with, it should be fairly easy to create a new docker image that uses your base image and installs any dependencies required for specific projects.
+Once you have a base Docker image you are happy with, it should be fairly easy to create a new Docker image that uses your base image and installs any dependencies required for specific projects.

-In the next article in this series I’ll be discussing documenting setting up a Windows docker service, but this will be in a few weeks.
+In the next article in this series I’ll be discussing documenting setting up a Windows Docker service, but this will be in a few weeks.

 As an exercise in the meantime try creating a job that automatically builds and pushes your image to DockerHub.